 The Clock, Time and the Start of the Game

 Games will be 46 minutes in duration with two 23 minute halves.
 The clock will run continuously in the 1st half.
-The clock will stop only in the 1st half when a team is attempting an extra point inside of the 2-minute warning and when there is a change of possession.
+The clock will stop only in the 1st half when a) a team is attempting an extra point inside of the 2-minute warning and b) when there is a change of possession.
 The clock will run continuously through the 2nd half until the 2-minute warning.
 At the 2-minute warning, the clock will automatically stop and then restart once the ball is hiked.
 After that point, the clock will stop for incomplete passes, when a player steps out-of-bounds, turnovers, sacks and when the winning team is on offense and stopped behind the line of scrimmage, and for all types of scoring.
 The clock will restart once the ball is hiked.
 The clock will not stop for 1st downs after the 2-minute warning in the 2nd half.
 The referee also has the authority to stop the clock at any time for injuries or administrative matters.
 The clock will start at the hike of the ball.
 The clock will also stop for time-outs.
-A 16-point mercy rule will keep the clock running even in the 2nd half.
-You cannot take a knee unless the mercy rule is in effect otherwise it will be considered a sack.
+If a mercy rule is in effect the clock will run, even in the second half.
+If you take a knee and the mercy rule is not in effect, it will be considered a sack.